 Last week, we introduced Prism 10X, the first end-to-end business analytics solution built on “In-Chip”.
 Briefly explained, “In-Chip” leverages the latest advances in CPU technology and provides performance and size benefits 2 generations ahead of anything that’s in market.
 Think about “In-Chip” Analytics as technology that can give you the same speed and flexibility the old In-Memory technologies could for gigabytes – but this time, on billions of rows, Terabytes upon Terabytes.

 First, CPUs are hundreds of times faster than RAM.
 When your query kernel, like Sisense’s, runs from inside the CPU, that matters.
 Second, CPU-based architecture allows software to run instructions in parallel (aiding with speed) and to process and move data in smaller chunks or “vectors” (helping with size).
 Third, CPU innovation is leapfrogging that of RAMs and most machines are benefiting from CPU innovation.
 This means, that to take advantage of the “In-Chip” revolution, you most likely won’t need to buy dedicated hardware.
-At least, in the case of Sisense, our software runs on any commodity machine (see here how we analyzed 10 Terabytes of data on a $10,000 machine).
+At least, in the case of Sisense, our software runs on any commodity machine.

 The combination of the above, coupled with an open visualization, ETL and database stack, will not only turn your machine into a “Data Monster” but it will also allow it to work with “Pretty Big” Data, as our CEO likes to refers to it.
 “Pretty Big” here refers to the “sweet spot” of Big Data Analysis detailed here.
 You can also use the expression differently and say “Pretty Big Data” altogether, referring to Sisense full stack and our new set of visualizations.